 Sleep Trial Period & Warranty

-The Casper Essential mattress has a warranty and sleep trial period that is on par with the other Casper offerings, with a 10-year limited warranty.
+The Casper Essential mattress has a warranty and a sleep trial period that is on par with the other Casper offerings, with a 10-year limited warranty.
 The warranty has some small print that includes disqualification if you use an improper base or storage, so make sure you read it fully, to make sure you’ll be covered.

 One nice point is that the warranty covers any permanent indentation greater than 1 inch that hasn’t resulted from improper use or wrong foundation, so you can be sure that it is protected against any major sagging for 10 years.